 The Master of Science in Clinical Professional Counseling program prepares students to begin employment in psychology under the supervision of a doctoral-level licensed psychologist, or to continue their education leading to the Licensed Clinical Professional Counselor (LCPC) or a doctoral degree (Psy.D. or Ph.D.).
-The Certificate of Advanced Study (C.A.S.) provides students possessing a master's degree in psychology or an allied field advanced training in specialized areas of clinical or counseling psychology.
-The Masters Plus program is set up for students who already have their masters degree in psychology and need the additional coursework to sit for the State licensure exam.
+The Masters Plus program is set up for Loyola graduates who already have their masters degree in psychology from Loyola University Maryland and need the additional coursework to sit for the State licensure exam.

 Learning Aims for Master’s Programs